devcontainers/spec/docs/specs/devcontainer-features.md

 All Features indicated in the `dependsOn` property **must** be satisfied (a Feature [equal](#definition-feature-equality) to each dependency is present in the installation order) _before_ the given Feature is set to be installed.
 If any of the Features indicated in the `dependsOn` property cannot be installed (e.g due to circular dependency, failure to resolve the Feature, etc) the entire dev container creation should fail.

-The `dependsOn` property should be evaluated recursively.
+The `dependsOn` property must be evaluated recursively.
 Therefore, if a Feature dependency has its own `dependsOn` property, that Feature's dependencies must also be satisfied before the given Feature is installed.

 ```json
 {